LiveHelperChat/doc/docs/bot/rasa-intent-entities.md

 Rasa is just AI bot which does all the hard work.
 Integration once you have Rasa running is very simple.

+With this workflow by extending your training data you could do a

+* A bot which you can ask for a stock price
+* A bot which you ask for a next match for the games

 We will need few things

 * Running Rasa service. https://rasa.com/docs/rasa/installation